• Skip to primary navigation

 There are several actions an organisation can take to tackle bullying and harassment in the workplace.

-• Training – workplace bullying awareness training such asthe IOSH Approved Praxis42’s e-learning course can help employees recognise signs of bullying and what to do if they witness or experience it.
+• Training – workplace bullying awareness training such as IOSH Approved Bullying and Harassment Training can help employees recognise signs of bullying and what to do if they witness or experience it.
 Allowing each employee to have the same training will ensure a consistent level of knowledge.

 • Grievance procedure – encourage employees who experience bullying or harassment in the workplace to report it.
-Employers must take all complaints seriously and conduct a formal grievance procedure to investigate and resolve the problem.
+Employers must take all complaints seriously and conduct an effective HR investigation, following a formal grievance procedure to resolve the problem.

 • Implement disciplinary action – employers should ensure adequate consequences for the bully, especially after the initial complaint isn’t resolved or if the behaviour is repeated.